Managing the impacts

 Safe browsing and parental controls

 Parental controls are available for most devices, either through pre-installed settings that can be activated yourself on a device, or via the installation of free or commercial software.
-Read our advice on taming the technology.
+Read our advice on parental controls.

 Counselling and support